TimothyBanks/cpplinq/README.md

 Additional features that could be looked into is the use of an LLVM and clang compiler plugin that could generate this code at compile time using simple annotations on your types.

+## DECLARE_TABLE
+To declare and expose tables through this API, you can refer to the following examples.

 ```
 // cpplinq places no concepts on the table structure.
 struct foo_record {